-- Multi-Purpose Room: nightly and as used by students for testing purposes

-- High touch areas in staff breakrooms are frequently disinfected, and commonly shared items, such as coffee pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each use by a different person.

-- Disinfectant and related supplies are available to employees at the following location(s): Custodial closet and Health Office.

-- Hand sanitizer effective against COVID-19 is available to all employees in or near the following locations (check all that apply)

-- X Building entrance/s, exit/s
+Other (auditorium, gymnasium, library if in use) o High touch areas in staff breakrooms are frequently disinfected, and commonly shared items, such as coffee pots, pots, and dishes, are replaced with single use items or thoroughly cleaned after each use by a different person.
+Disinfectant and related supplies are available to employees at the following location(s): Custodial Closet (3 locations) Hand sanitizer effective against COVID-19 is available to all employees in or near the following locations (check all that apply) ☑ Building entrance/s, exit/s ☑ Central office Stairway entrances Elevator entry (if applicable) ☑ Classrooms ☑ Faculty breakroom ☑ Faculty offices: Health office, Multiple Purpose Room Soap and water are available to all employees at the following location(s): Employees are offered frequent opportunities to wash their hands.
+Each employee is assigned their own tools, supplies, equipment and defined workspace to the extent feasible.
+Sharing of workspaces and held items is minimized or eliminated.
+Copies of this Protocol have been distributed to all employees.
+Optional-Describe other measures:

-- X Central office

-- Stairway entrances

-- Elevator entry (if applicable)

-- X Classrooms

-- X Faculty breakroom

-- x Faculty offices: Teacher Work Room

-- Soap and water are available to all employees at the following location(s):